 Public speaking and presentation skills can be developed if time is dedicated to practice and preparation.

 Vocal Power’s Earl Sky, specializes in offering presentation skills training and public speaking courses to those seeking to develop better presentation skills.

 Vocal Power also offers video tutorials and tips that anyone can practice at home.
-The above video outlines key tips that can be used when preparing for an oral presentation.
+The video below outlines key tips that can be used when preparing for an oral presentation

 1. Never memorize it but I will say this: memorize the opening and closing of your speech because you don’t want to be looking at your notes right off the get-go. it doesn’t leave a really good impression on the audience. it doesn’t show your confidence and your authority.
 So learn your speech but don’t over practice it.

 Make sure you don’t have any spots on your pants are on your blouses or skirts.
 Polish your shoes,

 a nice shiny pair of shoes does wonders, it really does.
 Also, don’t drink any alcohol or caffeine-related products before your presentation they will dry out your throat.
 If you’re thirsty always drink water.